 Thurrock Harriers provides competitive opportunities for track and field, cross country and road racing.

-We are affiliated to Essex AA, South of England AA, Eastern Athletic Association, Run Britain and Essex Endurance.
+We are affiliated to Essex AA, South of England AA, Eastern Athletic Association, Run Britain and Essex Endurance.1.
+Competition opportunities overview

 1.1 League matches (including overview chart by age-group)